-- 3.5.11 Site preparation works would include the following key tasks, some of which would be undertaken concurrently: - set up of welfare facilities; - formation of the construction compound areas;; and - establishment of new section of access tracks and upgrading of existing tracks.

-Construction Compounds

-- 3.5.12 Two construction compounds would be required for the duration of the construction phase as shown on Figure 3.1. - 3.5.13 The main construction compound will be permanent and after construction will house the BESS.
-Each construction compound is likely to contain the following: - temporary modular building(s) to be used as a site office; - welfare facilities; - parking for construction staff and visitors; - reception area; - fuelling point or mobile fuel bowser; - secure storage areas for tools; and - waste storage facilities. - 3.5.14 Crane hardstanding areas, along with the construction compound, would be used for laydown during construction. - 3.5.15 The buildings (e.g. welfare facilities, storage areas, offices and fuelling point) that form part of the temporary construction compounds would be removed at the end of the construction phase.
+- 3.5.7 Site preparation works would include the following key tasks, some of which would be undertaken concurrently: - set up of welfare facilities; - formation of the construction compound areas; - establishment of borrow pits; and - establishment of new section of access tracks and upgrading of existing tracks. - Temporary Construction Compounds - 3.5.8 Two temporary construction compounds would be required for the duration of the construction phase as shown on Figure 3.2. - 3.5.9 The larger (main) temporary construction compound would have a footprint of approximately 50 m x 100 m (5,000 m2) and would be likely to contain the following: - temporary modular building(s) to be used as a site office; - welfare facilities; - parking for construction staff and visitors; - reception area; - fuelling point or mobile fuel bowser; - secure storage areas for tools; and - waste storage facilities. - 3.5.10 The satellite construction compound in the north of the site would have a footprint of approximately 20 m x 40 m. - 3.5.11 Figure 3.10 illustrates a typical construction compound although the layout may differ depending on site topography and contractor requirements.
+Crane hardstanding areas, along with the construction compound, would be used for laydown during construction. - 3.5.12 The buildings (e.g. welfare facilities, storage areas, offices and fuelling point) that form part of the temporary construction compounds would be removed at the end of the construction phase.